This summer, seek out Minnesota’s off-the-radar attractions

 Judy Garland Museum

-Best known for her role as Dorothy in “The Wizard of Oz,” Judy Garland is not from Kansas but from Grand Rapids, Minnesota, where she was born by the name Frances Ethel Gumm in 1922.
+Best known for her role as Dorothy in “The Wizard of Oz,” Judy Garland is not from Kansas but from Grand Rapids, Minn., where she was born by the name Frances Ethel Gumm in 1922.
 Her childhood home on the outskirts of town is open for tours, as is the attached Judy Garland Museum, which houses memorabilia from her life and career, including the carriage used in the film’s Emerald City scene.

 Pavek Museum of Broadcasting